 - Low fees and minimums: It’s possible to find high-yield savings accounts that charge no minimums or monthly fees.

 - Access ATMs: You can usually access your savings account via ATMs, making it convenient to get money when you need it.

-- Withdrawal limits: The number of withdrawals you can make a month are limited.
+- Withdrawal limits: The number of withdrawals you can make in a month may be limited.

 Certificates of deposit (CDs)

-- Interest rate: Not only is the interest rate on a CD often higher than other savings accounts, it is fixed and doesn’t vary over the term, like you see with money market and savings accounts.
+- Higher interest rate: Not only is the interest rate on a CD often higher than on other savings accounts, it is fixed and doesn’t vary over the term like you see with money market and savings accounts.

 - No fees: As long as you don’t withdraw your money early, you won’t be hit with any fees.

-- Low liquidity and access: You can’t access your CD through an ATM or by writing checks.
-The money is also illiquid unless you’re willing to make an early withdrawal and pay the penalty.
+- Low liquidity and access: You can’t withdraw money from a CD at an ATM or by writing checks.
+The money is not accessible unless you make an early withdrawal.

-- Penalties: While there are some CDs that allow you to withdraw some of the money without penalty, these typically come with lower APYs and other restrictions.
-If you don’t adhere to the requirements, you’ll pay a penalty.
+- Penalties: Pulling out money before the CD term is up will incur a penalty.
+Some CDs allow you to withdraw some of the money without penalty, but they typically come with lower APYs and other restrictions.

 Comparing account features